 How to Handle Awkward Situations Icon

-Except for one trailblazing coworker, my workplace wasn’t a kid-friendly one.
+Except for one trailblazing coworker, my workplace wasn’t kid-friendly.
 Perhaps they didn’t understand why breastfeeding is so important or that they shouldn’t mess with a stressed-out mom.

 Here are some of the uncomfortable situations you might encounter at work.